mrmintmango/Startup/README.md

 ### Key features

-- Easy game organizing UI which allows for reviews and ratings
+- Easy game organization UI which allows for reviews and ratings
 - Game Timer that tracks play time and supports healthy gaming habits.
 - Connect wth friends and view their game vaults, including their ratings and reviews.
+- Add images of favorite moments for each game and comment on those memories.

 ### Technologies